aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/convert-page-range-to-pdf/_index.md

 ## Step 1: Load the OneNote Document

+The `Document` class represents a OneNote notebook in memory, giving you programmatic access to pages, sections, and resources.
 First, point the API to the folder that holds your `.one` file and load it into a `Document` object:

 ```java
 String dataDir = "Your Document Directory";